department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 Education benefits in the form of accelerated payments of 60% of tuition and fees for high-cost high-tech programs.
 We issue an accelerated payment to you instead of the monthly benefits you would otherwise get.

-### How do I get these benefits?
+### How do I get this benefit?

-Ask your school to include your request for accelerated payment to us when it turns in your enrollment information.
+Ask your school to include your request for accelerated payment when it turns in your enrollment information to us.

-You must be enrolled in one of the following categories:
+You must be enrolled in one of these categories:

 -	Life science or physical science (not social science)
 -	Engineering (all fields)